-

 Why Iran attack the UAE and Dubai: 2026 missile and drone strikes

-In February 2026, the Middle East erupted into open conflict when Iran launched a barrage of ballistic missiles, cruise missiles, and drones targeting the United Arab Emirates (UAE), including major hubs like Dubai and Abu Dhabi.
-This marked a dramatic escalation in regional tensions, with Iran directly striking a key Gulf economic powerhouse for the
+Last Updated on 14/04/2026 by TodayWhy Editorial In February 2026, the Middle East erupted into open conflict when Iran launched a barrage of ballistic missiles, cruise missiles, and drones targeting the United Arab Emirates (UAE), including major hubs like Dubai and Abu Dhabi.
+This marked a dramatic escalation in regional tensions, with Iran directly striking

 -